latest nhpb_banner 1__compressed2

 Some examples of a crisis which may qualify for emergency financial assistance includes the following.
 If someone losses a job unexpectedly or has a loss of income and financial support due separation, death, desertion, or domestic violence by the primary wage earner then they may qualify.
 A medical emergency or illness that may be pending SSI also qualifies.

-The Neighborhood Places in Jefferson County Kentucky serve as the community’s primary source for providing low income families and individuals with the federal, state, and local public and government benefits that they need to promote family safety and stability.
-Case managers will help people learn about and apply for emergency financial assistance for paying bills, such as utility and water.
-Also learn about housing programs for your rent and mortgage payments.
-Other social services like LIHEAP and food stamps can be administered too.
+Case managers will help people apply for emergency financial assistance for paying bills, such as utility and water.
+Also learn about housing programs for rent and mortgage payments.
+Other social services like LIHEAP and food stamps can be administered too from a local Louisville KY Neighborhood Place.
 The centers have specialists that are focused on moving families beyond basic support, providing self-sufficiency, and moving people up the economic ladder to long term success.

-In order to get financial assistance, and to get on the path to self-sufficiency, several program requirements need to be met.
+In order to get financial assistance from a Neighborhood Place, and to get on the path to self-sufficiency, several program requirements need to be met.
 They include the entire family will need to participate in the service planning process and case management.
-Families will be able to guide their pace of case management needs based upon their financial needs, identified barriers to economic stability, and access to financial services and public assistance.
+Therefore applications to financial help are combined with self-sufficiency programs.

 Apply for Neighborhood Place programs